Jill Scott (singer): 2000–2009: Words and Sounds albums

-2010–12: Hidden Beach lawsuit, The Light of the Sun, and tour
+2010–2015: Hidden Beach lawsuit, The Light of the Sun, Woman, and tour

 Early in 2010, Scott was sued by Hidden Beach Records for leaving halfway through her six-album contract and owing millions of dollars in damages.
 The label's founder, Steve McKeever, claimed that he helped launch Scott's career and nurtured her into a Grammy-winning singer-songwriter, but was unceremoniously dumped in October after a 10-year plus relationship.
 Scott, however counter-sued in response.

 To offset the damages, Hidden Beach planned to release several compilation albums consisting of previously unreleased material by Scott.
 The first album in this series was The Original Jill Scott from the Vault, Vol. 1.
 Previously titled Just Before Dawn, the album was asked to be paused by Scott so that fans would not get confused with the new material she was releasing, especially the new studio album The Light of the Sun, which was also being released around that time under a distribution deal that Scott and Warner Brothers signed in early 2011.
 The deal gives Scott direct control over her marketing and promotions and releases her music under her imprint of Blues Babe Records.
 She also signed a multi-tour deal with Live Nation to expand her concert touring.

 The Light of the Sun officially began production in 2010.
 Scott gave fans a preview of the music on her 18-city venue, co-headlining tour with R&B singer Maxwell, entitled Maxwell & Jill Scott: The Tour.
 After the tour, Scott began studio sessions with the album's executive producer, JR Hutson.
 Recording sessions took place in several locations, including 9th Street Studios, Studio 609, Fever Recording Studios in North Hollywood, California, Threshold Sound & Vision in Santa Monica, California, and The Studio in Philadelphia, Pennsylvania, The Boom Boom Room in Burbank, California, and The Village Studios in West Los Angeles, California.
 It features collaborations from Anthony Hamilton, Eve, Doug E Fresh, and Paul Wall.
 The album was released for pre-order days before it was officially released on June 21, 2011.
 It debuted at No. 1 on the US Billboard 200 chart, with 135,000 copies sold in its first week, becoming her first No. 1 debut on the chart.